plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 1. Assigns the requested group to `element.jivsFormPresentationGroup`.
 2. Obtains the manager’s current validation state for that group.
+3. Executes init().
-3. Calls the presentation’s initial `apply()`.
+4. Calls the presentation’s initial `apply()`.
-4. Assigns the successfully initialized presentation to `element.jivsFormPresentation`.
+5. Assigns the successfully initialized presentation to `element.jivsFormPresentation`.
-5. Continues to static ARIA installation.
+6. Continues to static ARIA installation.

 Conceptually: